Final Expense Insurance – Don’t Wait Until It’s Too Late Funerals Cost a Bomb

 Traditional Term & Permanent Life Insurance

-As you can see I think life insurance is important.
+As you can see, I think life insurance is important.
 Did you know there are many different ways you can protect yourself?
 This is the reason you need a great independent life insurance agent to guide you through the process.
 If you’re reading my blog you know that there are two general types of life insurance.

 - Permanent Life Insurance: This is permanent coverage.
 So if you want protection until the day you die a permanent policy is for you.
 Typically this coverage includes a cash accumulation feature.
 Permanent policies are complex and come in many different shapes and sizes that include Whole Life, Universal Life, and other product variations.
-I highly recommend calling Policy Architects if you want permanent coverage because there’s a lot more to it than meets the eye and it’s pricey because there’s a guaranteed payout.

 So Where Does Final Expense Insurance Fit In?